 - Sealed and Expunged Records

-As specified in Florida State Statutes, Chapter 119.07, FTC Reports may only be made immediately available to the parties involved in the crash.
+As specified in Florida State Statutes, Chapter 316.066(2)(b), FTC Reports may only be made immediately available to the parties involved in the crash.
 The portions of FTC Reports that reveal personal information concerning the parties involved is confidential and exempt from public disclosure for 60 days after the report is filed.
+If requested by mail, complete, and notarize the Sworn Statement for Traffic Crash Report Information form and submit with request.Back to Top

 The following information is necessary when requesting a copy of an O/I or FTC Report: